 Mitigating Circumstances: If a student has experienced mitigating circumstances (illness, job related, family illness, change of major) during the most recent evaluation period, they may submit an Appeal.
 Students are restricted to two appeals.
-Appeal forms are available on the website.
+Appeal forms are available upon request to the Director of Administrative Services.
 The appeal must explain why the student failed to make satisfactory progress and what has changed in his/her situation that will allow him/her to make satisfactory progress at the next evaluation.
 The student must also submit supporting documentation with the appeal form.
 If the appeal is approved, the student will be placed on one of two Statuses:

-- 1) Financial Aid Probation The student is expected to improve to minimum standards by the end of the next evaluation period.
-The student must meet minimum standards by the next evaluation period.
-Probation lasts for one semester and the student may receive federal financial aid during that semester. - Warning The student must meet minimum standards by the next evaluation period.
-A student cannot be on probation for two consecutive semesters. - 2) Financial Aid Probation with an Academic Success Plan The student cannot be expected to improve to minimum standards by the next evaluation period.
+1) Probation - The student must meet minimum standards by the next evaluation period.
+A student cannot be on probation for two consecutive semesters.

+Financial Aid Probation -The student must meet minimum standards by the next evaluation period.
+Probation lasts for one semester and the student may receive federal financial aid during that semester.

+2) Financial Aid Probation with an Academic Success Plan - The student cannot be expected to improve to minimum standards in one semester.
 The student and JPU have agreed to a success plan to allow the student to meet minimum standards within a fixed number of evaluation periods.
-If at any time the student stops following the success plan and they are not meeting minimum standards they will become Ineligible for program completion.
-If a student meets minimum standards at any time while on a success plan their Status will be updated to Eligible.
+The student is placed on Financial Aid Probation for one semester, and will continue to receive Federal financial aid as long as he/she is meeting the requirements set forth in the academic plan.
+If the student fails to meet the requirements of the plan after the one semester of Financial Aid Probation, or any semester thereafter, he/she loses Federal financial aid eligibility.

-Academic Success Plan - It is not reasonable for the student to improve to minimum standards by the next evaluation period.
-The student and JPU have agreed to a success plan to allow the student to meet minimum standards within a fixed number of evaluation periods.
-If at any time the student stops following the success plan and they are not meeting minimum standards they will become Ineligible for program completion.
-If a student meets minimum standards at any time while on a success plan their Status will be updated to Eligible.
+Academic Success Plan - the student cannot be expected to improve to minimum standards by the next evaluation period.
+The student and JPU have agreed to a success plan to allow the student to meet minimum standards within a fixes number of evaluation periods.
+If at any time the student stops following the success plan and they are not meeting minimum standards will become Ineligible for program completion.
+If a student meets minimum standards at any time while on a success plan their Status will be updated to Eligible